 Typical Rule of Thumb for Company Stock and Our Recommendation

 Numerous financial blogs and financial advisors will say that your position in company stock should be no more than 10-15% of your Net Worth.
+Our friends at myStockOptions put together another list of tips for dealing with the ups and downs of a single stock position.

 The reality is that although concentration can build wealth quickly, it can evaporate that wealth even faster.